thingsat/tinygs_2g4station/README.md

 The pinouts of [Lambda80 SX1280 module adapter](./Mikrobus_Board_Lambda80C/) and the [EByte E28 SX1280 module adapter](./Mikrobus_Board_EbyteE28/) have some differences.

+> Two versions of the E28 module exists: 12S & 20S

 ```
 E28 module
 AN  <-> Busy